A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Numerical Results

 \subsection{Late-Time Stability}

-We start with examining the late-time stability of the proposed qHP TD-PMCHWT formulation through extended versions of the test cases performed in \cite{LGC+2025}.
+We begin by examining the late-time stability of the proposed qHP TD-PMCHWT formulation through extended versions of the test cases performed in \cite{LGC+2025}.

 As the first example, we consider the scattering by a unit dielectric sphere.
-The unit sphere is approximated by a triangular mesh consisting of 476 triangles, 240 vertices, and 714 edges.
-The interior domain is also free space, i.e., $(\epsilon^\prime, \mu^\prime) = (\epsilon, \mu)$.
+The unit sphere is approximated by a triangular mesh consisting of 1536 triangles, 770 vertices, and 2304 edges.
+The interior domain is assumed to be free space, i.e., $(\epsilon^\prime, \mu^\prime) = (\epsilon, \mu)$.
 In this case, the tangential traces of the incident fields $\paren{\jb, \mb} = \paren{\nv \times \hb^{in}, \eb^{in} \times \nv}$ are the exact solution to the scattering problem.
-To facilitate comparison with numerical solutions, the exact solution is projected into the RWG space as follows:
+To facilitate comparison with the numerical solution, the exact solution is projected into the RWG space as follows:

 with